How do I remove dried nail polish from a comforter? It is 100% cotton.

 Try toothpaste mixed with baking soda and a lil bit of water.
 And if not then acetone but I dunno how well it'll work on something as delicate as your sheet but acetone gets out spray paint so it'll definitely work it just might be too powerful and damage your sheet

 i found this on the web......
 Spray a small amount of Off bug spray on a hidden area of the fabric to ensure that it is colorfast.
 Spray the bug spray onto the nail polish.
-After the spray has started to be absorbed by the stain, scrub the area gently with an old toothbrush.

 get a NEW box of baking soda and with put the box or a smaller amount in a container open in the purse and close thep purse.... i found this idea on web. and it also stated to put it directly in purse but to sure i would want to do that..... you can also hand it out on the line in the freeing weahter with no forcast of rain or snow :)... in tiime it will work

 I spilt nail varnish on my duvet while my parents were out!!
 I used a cotton ball with nail varnish on it and it slowly came out.
 Parents still haven't noticed!!!
 It is still there but who cares!!!